Benefits of Slippery Elm for Natural Digestive ReliefUpdated: July 25, 2017Natural Remedies

 I have found that the most effective way to utilize the benefits of slippery elm is as a tincture although you can purchase it in pill or powder form as well.
 Used as a tincture, it easily coats all mucous membranes from the mouth right through to the rectum as it passes through the body.
 It is easy to take in a swallow or two of water as it tastes great!

-My kids ask for it anytime they feel the need and it can safely be used up to 3X per day (28-56 drops in some water each time is what my bottle says – always follow the directions on whatever brand you buy, of course).
+My kids ask for it anytime they feel the need.
+It can safely be used up to 3X per day.
+Use 28-56 drops in some water each time is what my bottle says.
+Always follow the directions on whatever brand you buy, of course.

 Truthfully, I’ve found that you don’t need anywhere near 28-36 drops per dose.
 I give myself or my family maybe 10-15 drops in an ounce or so of water and that typically works fine the very first time.
 I occasionally need to give another dose a few hours later, but most of the time, one dose works wonders!

-So next time you are at the healthfood store, pick up a bottle of Slippery Elm tincture and keep it in your wellness cabinet with your other herbs and whole food supplements.
-And, please make sure that whatever brand you choose is sustainably harvested!
+So next time you are at the healthfood store, pick up a bottle of Slippery Elm tincture as shown in the photo above.
+Keep it in your wellness cabinet with your other herbs and whole food supplements.
+Please make sure that whatever brand you choose is sustainably harvested!

 And don’t ever forget to make use of the benefits of slippery elm when you travel.
-This herb is a must to keep tummy aches at bay when eating out on a frequent basis when the quality of the food is lower than what you would serve at home.
+This herb is a must to keep tummy aches at bay when eating out on a frequent basis.
+It also helps mitigate problems when the quality of the food is lower than homecooked meals.

-*Please note that the benefits of slippery elm cannot be enjoyed during pregnancy as it can dilate the cervix and/or stimulate uterine contractions.
+*Please note that the slippery elm benefits cannot be enjoyed during pregnancy.
+It has the potential to dilate the cervix and/or stimulate uterine contractions.

 Sarah, The Healthy Home Economist